SystemFw/blog/content/staging/paxos-failures.md

 The issue is that two writers that are competing to write different values to the WOR can reach disjoint sets of 4 storage servers, and so they both succeed.
 Then different reads will return different values depending on which set they hit.
+Solving this problem requires the second big idea in Paxos: _majority quorums_.

 But this hints at a solution too: we want the writer to succeeds